 If any of our independent sales agencies or distributors were to cease to do business with us, our sales could be adversely affected.
-Some of our independent sales agencies and distributors have historically accounted for a material portion of our sales volume.
-Sales to one of our independent sales agencies accounted for 10.4% of our revenue in 2015.
-Sales to two of our independent sales agencies accounted for 10.7% and 10.1%, respectively, of our revenue in 2016.
-Sales to one of our independent sales agencies accounted for 10.9% of our revenue in the first six months of 2017.
-If any such agency or distributor were to cease to sell and market our products, our sales could be adversely affected.
-In addition, if a dispute arises with a sales agency or distributor or if a sales agency or distributor, to seek appropriate regulatory approvals and to train new personnel to market our products, and our ability to sell those systems in the region formerly serviced by such terminated agent or distributor could be harmed.
+Some of our independent sales agencies and distributors have historically accounted for a material portion of our sales volume, including one independent sales agency that accounted for greater than 10% of our revenue in 2015, and if any such agency or distributor were to cease to sell and market our products, our sales could be adversely affected.
+In addition, if a dispute arises with a sales agency or distributor or if a sales agency or distributor is terminated by us or goes out of business, it may take time to locate an alternative sales agency or distributor, to seek appropriate regulatory approvals and to train new personnel to market our products, and our ability to sell those systems in the region formerly serviced by such terminated agent or distributor could be harmed.
 Any of our sales agencies or distributors could become insolvent or otherwise become unable to pay amounts owed to us when due.
 Any of these factors could reduce our revenue from affected markets, increase our costs in those markets or damage our reputation.
 If an independent sales agency or distributor were to depart and be retained by one of our competitors, we may be unable to prevent them from helping competitors solicit business from our existing customers, which could further adversely affect our sales.